 Ethical Travel – the awareness of our impact as we explore the world

-In 2014 David and I made the difficult, but principled, decision to stop working with clients and suppliers that insisted on taking part in inhumane animal interactions, such as the infamous elephant back safaris in Thailand.
+In 2014 David and I made the difficult, but principled, decision to focus on ethical travel, and stop working with clients and suppliers that insisted on taking part in inhumane animal interactions, such as the infamous elephant back safaris in Thailand.

 Over the last 6 years we have endeavoured to find and support people and organisations that have successfully brought about change to this terrible industry.
 All these years later it has become clear to us that the tide is turning and this morning’s visit to an ethical elephant sanctuary has gone a long way in restoring my faith in humanity.
 Our new partners have been on a great journey over the last 5 years, moving away from anything to do with elephant riding and ‘entertaining’ and working to ensure that their elephants come first (whilst still enabling a sustainable life for their mahouts to ensure that the cycle of inhumane treatment and work stops).